 What about cancellations and refunds?

 Paris Off Script offers unique opportunities for a small, intimate group.
-Our special activities will be exclusive rather than part of a large tour.
-Each visit will be on a first-come, first-served basis, secured by the completed Reservation Form and non-refundable deposit of €500.
+Our special activities are exclusive rather than part of a large tour.
+Each visit is on a first-come, first-served basis, secured by the completed Reservation Form and non-refundable deposit of €500.
 Your options to pay are (1) by check in full or in two installments, 60 and 30 days before the trip, or (2) in a single PayPal payment.
 Either way, there are no refunds within 30 days of a trip, no exceptions.
 I strongly advise buying travel insurance.

 But my question is…?